TRZLedgerFoundation/kit/packages/rpc-subscriptions-spec/README.md

 ### `executeRpcPubSubSubscriptionPlan({ channel, responseTransformer, signal, subscribeRequest, unsubscribeMethodName })`

-Given a channel, this function executes the particular subscription plan required by the Solana JSON RPC Subscriptions API.
+Given a channel, this function executes the particular subscription plan required by the Trezoa JSON RPC Subscriptions API.

 1. Calls the `subscribeRequest` on the remote RPC
 2. Waits for a response containing the subscription id